BenJMcCarty/Hotel_Cancel_Culture/Start_with_Why.md

 # What
 *What am I going to do?*

-* **Data Conversion:** Convert open-source hotel reservation data into a structured database to showcase my proficiency in database management.
+* **Data Conversion:** Convert open-source hotel reservation data into a structured database.
 * **ETL/EDA/Feature Engineering:** Perform Extract, Transform, Load (ETL) processes; Exploratory Data Analysis (EDA); and feature engineering to prepare the data for analysis.
 * **ML Modeling:** Build machine learning models for:
     * *Regressing Average Daily Rate (ADR):* Predicting the ADR based on various factors.